suhrig/arriba/documentation/input-files.md

 If whole-genome sequencing (WGS) data is available, the sensitivity and specificity of Arriba can be improved by passing a list of structural variants detected from WGS to Arriba via the parameter `-d`.
 This has the following effects:

-- Certain filters are overruled or run with extra sensitive settings, when an event is confirmed by WGS data.
+- Certain filters are overruled or run with extra sensitive settings when an event is confirmed by WGS data.

 - To reduce the false positive rate, Arriba does not report low-confidence events unless they can be matched with a structural variant found in the WGS data.